nitrictech/docs/docs/reference/python/v0/storage/bucket-files.md

 ---
 title: Python - bucket.files()
-description: Get a list of file references for files that exist on the bucket.
+description: Reference for Nitric's Python library - Get a list of file references for files that exist on the bucket.
 ---

 Get a list of file references for files that exist on the bucket.